LBNL-UCB-STI/beam/docs/users.rst

 * beam.spatial.boundingBoxBuffer = 10000 (meters to pad bounding box around the MATSim network when clipping the OSM network)

-* The BEAM parameter beam.routing.baseDate has a time zone (e.g. for PST one might use "2016-10-17T00:00:00-07:00").
-This time zone must match the time zone in the GTFS data provided to the R5 router.
+* The BEAM parameter beam.routing.baseDate has a queueStartTime zone (e.g. for PST one might use "2016-10-17T00:00:00-07:00").
+This queueStartTime zone must match the queueStartTime zone in the GTFS data provided to the R5 router.
 As a default, we provide the latest GTFS data from the City of Sioux Falls ("siouxareametro-sd-us.zip". downloaded from transitland.org) with a timezone of America/Central.
-But in general, if you use your own GTFS data for your region, then you may need to change this baseDate parameter to reflect the local time zone there.
+But in general, if you use your own GTFS data for your region, then you may need to change this baseDate parameter to reflect the local queueStartTime zone there.
 Look for the "timezone" field in the "agency.txt" data file in the GTFS archive.
 Finally, the date specified by the baseDate parameter must fall within the schedule of all GTFS archives included in the R5 sub-directory.
 See the "calendar.txt" data file in the GTFS archive and make sure your baseDate is within the "start_date" and "end_date" fields folder across all GTFS inputs.
 If this is not the case, you can either change baseDate or you can change the GTFS data, expanding the date ranges... the particular dates chosen are arbitrary and will have no other impact on the simulation results.

 8. Run the conversion tool